Psalm 67 - Overcomer - Races will Praise You, All of Them

 Members of every race will praise God as a result of vv1-2.

-v4 - I am surprised that the nations rejoice because God will judge them uprightly.
+v4 - I am surprised that the reason the nations rejoice is because God will judge them uprightly.
 Maybe this is after intense suffering as in the previous psalm.

 God will not only judge them, but lead them.
 This is the New Testament leading of the Spirit.
 Rom 8:14